pointdeb/translator/README.md

 # Translator

-Translator is a dynamic translation file generation for laravel framework based on key and values;
+Translator is a dynamic translation file generator for laravel framework based on key and values;

 # Installation
 ```shell